beintelligent/harvest-notifier/README.md

     heroku config:set MISSING_HOURS_DAILY_THRESHOLD=1.0
     # MISSING_HOURS_DAILY_THRESHOLD is a variable that indicates the daily minimum threshold of hours at which the employee will not be notified in Slack.
     # For example, 2.5 or 4.
 The default threshold is 1 hour.
 Leave empty if satisfied with the default value.
+    heroku config:set TZ=Pacific/Auckland
+    # TZ is the timezone to use for getting the hours and setting messages
     ```

 4. Add job in Heroku Scheduler

   * ```bin/rake reports:daily``` for daily report
+  * ```bin/rake reports:monday``` for monday report
   * ```bin/rake reports:weekly``` for weekly report